Hartley Courthouse

 - Corneys Garage Nestled in the heart of Hartley Historic Site is Corneys Garage.
 Browse through a beautiful selection of antiques, while enjoying an immersive shopping experience near Lithgow.

-- Hartley Historic Site Visitor Centre Stop in at Hartley Historic Site Visitor Centre to find out about the history of the buildings and town, book tours, and stock up on snacks and drinks.
+- Hartley Historic Site Visitor Centre Stop in at Hartley Historic Site Visitor Centre to find out about the history of the buildings and village, book tours, and stock up on snacks and drinks.

 - The Postmistress Cafe and Store The Postmistress Cafe and Store is in Hartley Historic Village, midway between Mount Victoria and Lithgow.
 Oozing rustic charm, this quaint cafe is the perfect stopover when visiting Hartley.